 4. Some Plants are Toxic to Pets and Children

-Plants aren’t always sweet and adorable.
+Plants aren’t always adorable.
 Sometimes the most beautiful plants are the most dangerous or toxic.

 Although highly toxic plants are usually not found in the typical household, few are still available.